srhshaw/Bestie-Beads/README.md

   <img src="./README_assets/Homepage.jpg" width="600" height="500" >
 </p>
 Every tween wants Bestie Beads!
 And now with the launch of the Bestie Beads e-commerce website, making all of your beaded technicolor dreams come true is easier than ever! <br>
 The Bestie Beads website is a full-stack e-commerce application that allows customers to view the Bestie Beads bracelet inventory, shop the products, and write product reviews through an engaging, user-friendly interface.

-This repository has been created to support the proposal of a jewelry e-commerce website application.
-The application backend will contain a database of inventory, customer reviews of pieces, and customer jewelry orders.
-The frontend will provide an aesthetically pleasing user interface to learn about the business, browse jewelry offerings, place orders, and write merchandise reviews.

 ## Entity-Relationship Diagram (ERD)